pgtipping/Synthalyst/memory-bank/activeContext.md

 3. Implement the Interview Questions Generator enhancements
 4. Develop the Training Plan Creator improvements
 5. Develop the Competency Matrix Creator as a separate standalone tool

+## Deployment Issues

+- **Vercel Build Error**: We've encountered a build error in the Vercel deployment related to the Tooltip component in the Competency Manager page.
+The error indicates that the `Tooltip` component must be used within a `TooltipProvider`.
+This needs to be fixed to ensure successful deployment.